 Case 01: Lionel Messi’s Determined Drive For An NFT Legacy

-One of the greatest legends in football, Lionel Messi and his production partner BossLogic, have launched a collection of NFT art solely based on himself.
-These are mostly visual works that highlight the football superstar’s career or simpler illustrations that depict him in any theme that his production partner would envision.
+Lionel Messi, one of the greatest legends in football, and his production partner BossLogi launched a collection of NFT art solely based on Lionel Messi.
+These are mostly visual works highlighting the football superstar’s career or simpler illustrations depicting him in any theme that his production partner envisions.

-Because specific sports player-based visual NFTs were not yet a thing, Messi effectively created an artificial desire for a product simply by bringing them into existence.
+Because specific sports player-based visual NFTs were not yet a thing, Messi effectively created an artificial desire for a product by bringing them into existence.
 Granted, this example mostly shows how popular influence can instantly get the ball rolling for your NFT art business.
 However, the point of fabricating a previously non-existent demand still stands.

 Case 02: Benjamin Ahmed’s Weird World of NFT Whales